City of Davis, CA

 City Hall » Public Works Utilities and Operations » Integrated Pest Management

-Weeds are a growing issue and can often pop up anywhere – in gravel cracks, medians, and especially parks where water, sunlight and other plants or trees are nourished.
+Weeds are a common issue and can often pop up anywhere – in gravel cracks, medians and especially parks where water, sunlight and other plants or trees are nourished.
 Weeds are opportunistic and grow whenever and wherever they can but they also require careful stewardship to successfully abate and suppress.

 The City of Davis is aware of the impact that weeds have on the usage, health, beauty and resources of our community and the City is utilizing an array of strategies and tactics to diligently and methodically resolve this issue.